PhyScene/PhyScene/README.md

 ## 👋🏻 Acknowledgements
-Most of the code is borrowed from [ATISS](https://github.com/nv-tlabs/ATISS) and [DiffuScene](https://github.com/tangjiapeng/DiffuScene).
-We thank for their great works and repos.

-We thank Ms. Zhen Chen from BIGAI for refining the figures, and all colleagues from the BIGAI TongVerse project for fruitful discussions and help on simulation developments.
+The code of this project is adapted from [ATISS](https://github.com/nv-tlabs/ATISS) and [DiffuScene](https://github.com/tangjiapeng/DiffuScene), we sincerely thank the authors for open-sourcing their awesome projects.
+We also thank Ms. Zhen Chen from BIGAI for refining the figures, and all colleagues from the BIGAI TongVerse project for fruitful discussions and help on simulation developments.